 The objective of this study is to investigate the mediating effect of implicit theory on students' uptake of WCF that mismatches their learning style.
-Moreover, this study aims to probe the difference between two types of learning styles, i.e., deductive, and inductive styles, in coping with mismatched WCF.
+Moreover, this study aims to probe the difference between two types of learning styles, i.e. deductive and inductive style, in coping with mismatched WCF.